 1. Stopping Spam via WordPress Moderation

-There are some default anti comment spam moderation tools that are integrated into the core WordPress installation.
+Some default anti-comment spam moderation tools are integrated into the core WordPress installation.
 You can get to the moderations settings via Settings -> Discussion as shown below:

 Recommended Moderation Settings